digital-fabric/uringmachine/README.md

 ## Connections

-A UringMachine connection is used to efficiently read  from and write to a socket or other file descriptor.
+`UringMachine::Connection` is a class designed for efficiently read from and write to a socket or other file descriptor.
 Connections are ideal for implementing the read side of protocols, and provide an API that is useful for both line-based protocols and binary (frame-based) protocols.

-A connection is associated with a UringMachine instance and a target file descriptor (see also [connection modes](#connection-modes) below).
+A connection is associated with a UringMachine instance and a target file descriptor (or SSL socket, see also [connection modes](#connection-modes) below).
 Behind the scenes, connections take advantage of io_uring's registered buffers feature, and more recently, the introduction of [incremental buffer consumption](https://github.com/axboe/liburing/wiki/What's-new-with-io_uring-in-6.11-and-6.12#incremental-provided-buffer-consumption).

 When connections are used, UringMachine automatically manages the buffers it